Sjeanpierre/passenger-datadog-monitor/README.md

 # passenger-datadog-monitor
-Send health metrics from Phusion Passenger to DataDog agent using the StatD interface on the.
+Send health metrics from Phusion Passenger to DataDog using the StatD interface on the server agent.

 #### Purpose
 Graph and track Passenger threads and possibly detect misbehaving threads before they become a problem.